W427697/Discord-/docs/get-started/nextjs.md

 Type: `typeof import('next/cache')`

-Exports mocks that replaces the actual implementation of `next/cache` exports.
-Use these to mock implementations or assert on mock calls in a story's [play function](../writing-stories/play-function.md).
+This module exports mocked implementations of the `next/cache` module's exports.
+You can use it to create your own mock implementations or assert on mock calls in a story's [play function](../writing-stories/play-function.md).

 <!-- TODO: Snippetize -->